junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean is about finishing up a phone call when Sam finds him.

-He's in the garage, frowning at the ground, pacing with his phone at his ear.
-One hand clenching a wiping cloth.
-A bucket of water sits on the ground beside Baby, which is slowly dripping water.
+He's in the hallway just outside Cas's room, frowning at the ground, pacing with his phone at his ear, speaking in a quiet voice.
+The door is ajar, with a thin slit of opening.
+The orange light from the hallway seeps into the dark room.

 "Thank you," he says to the other end wholeheartedly, his voice caught.
 Almost like the moment they went into Jody's house.
-He finishes the call with "We're on our way."

-Sam dashes to him, noticing Cas stands on the other side of the parked Impala, also with some cleaning supplies in his hands, but now just standing there, eyes following Dean's pacing.

-Dean slips the phone back into his pocket and turns around, almost running right into his brother.
+He finishes the call with "We're on our way," and slips the phone back into his pocket.
+He turns around, almost running right into his brother.

-"I got news," Sam rushes.

-Dean raises an eyebrow.
-"I got news, too.
+Sam dashes to him, stomping down the hallway.
+"Dean!
+I got news!" he rushes breathlessly.

+"Shhh!
+Lower your voice," Dean grits his teeth, tilting his head to the unlatched door, reaching to pull it closer.
+"Cas is sleeping.
+I got news, too.
 You first."

-"I think Mom and Dad's souls also fell to the Earth."
-Sam is a little breathless.
-"You know, since the Heaven is cracking up, and I'm pretty sure they were both there before.
+Sam gives a guilty glance toward the door, moving a few steps away from it, speaking in a lowered, tight voice, "I think Mom and Dad's souls also fell to the Earth."
+He gives a gesture that's meant to point to the war room where all the others are staying.
+"You know, since Heaven is cracking up, and I'm pretty sure they were both there before.
 Bobby and those others came down, they must also be here somewhere.
 We need to find them."

 "And I know exactly where they are."
-Dean smiles slightly at him, nodding at the phone now in his pocket with his chin.
+Dean smiles tight at him, jerking his chin toward the phone now in his pocket.
 "That's Missouri."

 "Wait, Missouri Moseley?
 Oh wow, that must been, what, ten years now?
 Since last time we met her."
 Sam raises his eyebrows in surprise.

 "Yeah, I know."
-Dean rubs his nose, walking slowly back to the car.
+Dean rubs his nose, leaning tiredly onto the opposite side of the wall.
 "Since Dad went missing on a hunting trip and I picked you up from school.
 It's like a lifetime ago."

 Sam lets out a breath.
 "What did she say?"

-"Apparently when Mom and Dad dropped from Heaven, they went straight to our old house."
-Dean stands next to the car's driver seat, wiping his hand absently.
-"But they couldn't, because we taught that woman living in our house, Jenny, too well last time, and the house was protected by salt lines and irons and sigils.
+"Apparently when Mom and Dad dropped from Heaven, they went straight to our old house.
+But they couldn't, because we taught that woman living in our house, Jenny, too well last time, and the house was protected by salt lines and irons and sigils all over the place.
 So they were just drifting outside the house, a couple of unharmful white misty ghosts, and Missouri noticed.
-She invited them over to her place."
+She invited them over to her place, and dropped us a dime."

 "I don't know she's still keeping an eye on our old house, after all these times."
-Sam shakes his head unbelievably.
+Sam shakes his head in disbelief.

-"Neither do I." Dean says, staring at the car but eyes unfocused.
-His fingers rub each other, then start wiping the rear mirror mindlessly.
+"Neither do I," Dean says, staring at the loosely closed door in front of him but eyes unfocused.
+His fingers rub each other mindlessly.
 "I'm just so freaking glad she did."

 "We should go then."
-Cas voices, then quickly adding.
-"But perhaps not tonight, you must be very tired."
+Cas pulls open the door, chiming in.
+He didn't wear his trench coat or suit, and his shirt is a little rumpled.
+So is his hair.
+He rubs his eyes with a tight yawn.
+"Sorry, I didn't mean to eavesdrop, but you *are* right outside my door, and the wall is thin."

+"Sorry," Dean murmurs quickly, shooting him an apologetic look.

+Cas returns with a small smile and another yawn.
+"It's okay."

+Sam looks from Dean to Cas, then checks his watch.
+"We should, but perhaps not tonight?
+It's late.
+I'm sure all of us are toasted already.
+Mom and Dad have been gone for ten years, surely they could wait for another day to see us."

 They did just come back from picking up a group of old hunter ghosts.
 It's been a long day.

-Dean snaps out of his thoughts, moving to the trunk, throwing the wiping cloth inside, gesturing for Cas to finish up his side too.
-He manages to put a faint smile on his lips.
-"Too late, already told her we're coming.
-Anyway, don't think I can wait to go home again."

-Sam helps to move that bucket of water away.
-"And meet Mom and Dad, together, for the first time," he adds.
+Meeting their parents is only going to make it so much longer.

+"Maybe they can, but I can't."
+Dean shifts away from the wall, fishing out the car keys, fiddling them between his fingers.
+"I wouldn't get any sleep anyway if I don't go, knowing they're already here, just three hours away.
+It's been ten years, Sammy."

+"Yeah," Sam agrees, ducking his head in thought.
+"And it's the first time we gotta meet Mom and Dad together.
+You knew how it's like when you were young, I don't."
 His lips twitch, torn between a smile and a grimace.
 He doesn't know how to feel exactly.
-Mom and Dad together, and with Dean and him, that's a whole complete family -- that's something he never thought he'd see one day, not before his time is due and he goes to in Heaven.
-And now the idea almost intimidates him.
+Mom and Dad tother, and with Dean and him, that's a whole complete family -- that's something he never thought he'd see one day, not before his time is due and he goes into Heaven.
+And now, the idea almost intimidates him.

-Dean eases into the driver's seat, lighting the engine.
-Cas slides into the back seat.

-Sam hesitates outside the passenger seat.
+Dean nods in understanding, managing to put a faint smile on his lips, a comfort for his brother.
+"Already told Missouri we're on our way, anyway."

+He starts moving down the hallway toward the garage, gesturing for Cas to follow them.
+"Grab your coat."

+Sam hesitates.
 "Uh, Dean?" his voice sounds strange.

-Dean looks up at him.
+Dean looks back at him.
 "What?"

 Sam ducks his head in Cas's direction, the move subtle.
 "You sure it's a good idea?"

-Dean glances reflexively at the angel on the backseat, raising his eyebrows.
-"Yes.
-Why?"
+Dean glances reflexively at the angel, raising his eyebrows.
+"Why?"

 Sam swallows.
 "I don't want to be a dick, but... it's going to be a family moment."